 We would have probably been friends if we were from the same area

 Patagonia IX - RN40

 At this point I had to return to Argentina since the Carretera Austral ends at O'Higgins and the only way to reach southern Patagonia is back across the border and down RN40.
-The way to the border was a dirt road snaking along Lago General Carretera, now transformed into a muted blue under gray skies.
+The way to the border was a dirt road snaking along Lago General Carrera, now transformed into a muted blue under gray skies.
 The rain was light and the road empty so it was pleasant riding in spite of the weather.
 But I did pass a handful of motos laden with panniers and camping gear with whom I shared a subtle but knowing ADV nod.